-For those living further out in the Eastern Suburbs, Bondi Boxing Gym could be your new go-to.
+For those living further out in Sydney’s Eastern Suburbs, Bondi Boxing Gym could be your new go-to.
 Not only does Bondi Boxing Gym teach boxing from beginner to advanced levels, but you can also engage in some MMA action by way of Muay Thai boxing too.
-Fitness Boxing is on the cards as well, which adds in more conditioning elements to provide a full body workout.
+Fitness Boxing is on the cards as well, which adds in more conditioning elements to provide a full-body workout.

 Head boxing trainer and owner Maydad Ronen is an experienced boxer and trainer, having taught in both America and New Zealand, with the US Youth Olympic boxing program being a current client.
 His gym is very traditional in its layout and design – there’s no Berlin nightclub to be found here – with a central boxing ring and some punching bags hanging around the room.

 Shop 1.01, 150 Pacific Highway North, North Sydney, 2060